Gaelic football

 Gaelic football is one of four sports (collectively referred to as the "Gaelic games") controlled by the Gaelic Athletic Association (GAA), the largest sporting organisation in Ireland.
 Along with hurling and camogie, Gaelic football is one of the few remaining strictly amateur sports in the world, with players, coaches, and managers prohibited from receiving any form of payment.
 Gaelic football is mainly played on the island of Ireland, although units of the Association exist in Great Britain, mainland Europe, North America, Africa, Asia and Oceania.

 The final of the All-Ireland Senior Championship, held every year at Croke Park, Dublin, draws crowds of more than 80,000 people.
 Outside Ireland, football is mainly played among members of the Irish diaspora.
 A notable exception is France, where it has been growing lately, not least in the Celtic region of Brittany.
 Gaelic Park in New York City is the largest purpose-built Gaelic sports venue outside Ireland.
-Three major football competitions operate throughout the year: the National Football League and the All-Ireland Senior Championship operate on an inter-county basis, while the All-Ireland Club Championship is contested by individual clubs.
+Three major football competitions operate throughout the year: the National Football League and the All-Ireland Senior Championship and the Tailteann Cup operate on an inter-county basis.
+All-Ireland Club Championship is contested by individual clubs.
 The All-Ireland Senior Championship is considered the most prestigious event in Gaelic football.

 Under the auspices of the GAA, Gaelic football is a male-only sport; however, the related sport of ladies' Gaelic football is governed by the Ladies' Gaelic Football Association.

-Similarities between Gaelic football and Australian rules football have allowed the development of international rules football, a hybrid sport, and a series of Test matches has been held regularly since 1998.
+Similarities between Gaelic football and Australian rules football have allowed the development of international rules football, a hybrid sport, and a series of Test matches was played from 1984 to 2017.